-There are several factors to consider when choosing defensive stocks.
-The most important is whether or not the company provides an essential product or service that people will continue to need regardless of the economy.
-Another key consideration is the company’s financial stability; you want to invest in companies that are likely to remain profitable even during tough times.
+Several factors should be considered when choosing defensive stocks.
+The most important is whether the company provides an essential product or service that people will continue to need regardless of the economy.
+Another key consideration is the company’s financial stability; you want to invest in companies likely to remain profitable even during tough times.

 What are defensive stocks?